erchaves/node-express-dust/readme.md

 npm install
 ```
 Copy a local .env file:
-You must rename or copy the `readme.env` to `.env`.
+If you need an .env file to store secure tokens, rename or copy the `readme.env` to `/.env`.
-`.env` should be .gitignore'd and not pushed.
-Follow the comments in that file to replace default values as needed.
+The `.env` file is .gitignore'd.

 Running locally:
 ```bash